- Home

 9. Instant frozen berry yoghurt

-Not only are berries high in fibre and loaded with antioxidants, but they also reduce inflammation and reduce the risk of heart disease.
+Not only are berries high in fibre and loaded with antioxidants, but they also reduce inflammation and the risk of heart disease.

 Greek yoghurt is high in calcium, which is important for building and maintaining strong bones and muscles – and is also packed with probiotics, which promote gut health.